SPT-Mod-Dev/SPT-Mod-Dev/README.md

    - (1.18.3) Most of Ship & Navy changes
  - Fully updated 'Fate of Czechoslovakia' event to Peace for our Time

+#### Czechoslovakia
+ - Can no longer federalize or beg Moscow for halp

 ### 4.1.3

 #### Spain